agda/agda/doc/user-manual/language/cubical.lagda.rst

                cong (λ a → g (f a)) p ≡ cong g (cong f p) congComp f g p = refl

-Path types also let us prove new things are not provable in standard Agda.
+Path types also let us prove new things that are not provable in standard Agda.
 For example, function extensionality, stating that pointwise equal functions are equal, has an extremely simple proof: